New York tells Con Ed to prepare in case Indian Point shuts

 U.S. power company Entergy Corp, which owns Indian Point, says, however, the plant is safe, and the company is seeking to extend the reactors’ licenses for another 20 years.

-The 2,063-megawatt (MW) Indian Point plant is about 40 miles (60 km) north of Manhattan along the Hudson River.
+The 2,063-megawatt (MW) Indian Point plant is about 40 miles north of Manhattan along the Hudson River.

 “Entergy and its employees continuously demonstrate the plants are safely operated, and is committed to safely operating this important facility for many more years to come,” Entergy spokesman Jerry Nappi told Reuters Wednesday in an email.